mwvgroup/Pitt-Google-Broker/docs/source/broker/broker-overview.rst

 Cloud Storage bucket names must be unique across GCP, so the project ID is prepended (before `survey`; not shown below).

+A `use_authentication` switch has been added to the consumer VM which determines whether it creates an authenticated or unauthenticated connection to the Kafka broker.
+This is implemented as an environment variable on the VM which determines the behavior of its vm_startup.sh script.

 1. **Consumer** (Kafka -> Pub/Sub)

    -  Compute Engine VM [`consumer`]